 And here begins the love waltz that gives birth to the perfect pizza.

-You have to feel it and massage the dough, massage it passionately, crushing and pushing with your fists and then folding.
+You have to feel it, massage the dough, and massage it passionately, crushing and pushing with your fists and then folding.

 Don’t be hurry: 15 minutes of work is needed.

-When you have finished sprinkle the loaf with a little bit of flour and cover with a towel, which must be strictly odorless, washed with boiling water and baking soda, but never with soap.
+When you have finished, sprinkle the loaf with a little bit of flour and cover with a towel, which must be strictly odorless, washed with boiling water and baking soda, but never with soap.
 Each olfactory contamination would ruin all this good work.
 The same is true for drafts of cold air or sudden temperature changes.

-After 6 hours knead again the dough and divide it into 8 loaves.
+After 6 hours, knead the dough again and divide it into 8 loaves.

 Cover and let stand in a warm, dry place for 6 more hours.

-Season with salt and basil, cover and refrigerate.
+Season with salt and basil, cover, and refrigerate.
 When you are about to make pizza, pull it out 20 minutes before.

 But if you want a Neapolitan pizza, put your fists in the center of the dough start pushing, using a circular motion.
-In this way, the air inside the dough will be pushed to the edges and with the heat it will swell, creating the typical chubby crust.
+In this way, the air inside the dough will be pushed to the edges and with the heat, it will swell, creating the typical chubby crust.

-Be careful to work dough without deflating it, otherwise, it becomes a cracker…
+Be careful to work dough without deflating it; otherwise, it becomes a cracker…